alcasim/cka_resources/README.md

 These tips assume you are already familiar with k8s and you want to tune up your skills for the exam.
 If you are not familiar a good starting point are the [tutorials from kubernetes.io](https://kubernetes.io/docs/tutorials/), don't hesitate to practice as much as you want with [minikube](https://minikube.sigs.k8s.io/docs/start/), even trying questions from the CKAD exam.

 I loosely followed this order to study:
-1. Reading the docs, following the curriculum sections proposed in the [walidshaari's Kubernetes Certified Administration repo](https://github.com/walidshaari/Kubernetes-Certified-Administrator)
+1. Reading the docs.
+I started by following the curriculum sections proposed in the [walidshaari's Kubernetes Certified Administration repo](https://github.com/walidshaari/Kubernetes-Certified-Administrator).
+Then I read both [Concepts](https://kubernetes.io/docs/concepts/) and [Tasks](https://kubernetes.io/docs/tasks/) sections while I was dealing with the next points, while I was facing problems or challenges during my progress.
 2. Do [Kelsey Hightower "Kubernetes the Hard Way"](https://github.com/kelseyhightower/kubernetes-the-hard-way), I did it several times until I got familiar with which certificates are needed, how to create ETCD, etc... the `multi-node-cluster` can be used to follow this guide
 3. Try creating a cluster with a controller node and a worker node with kubeadm following [the official documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/)
 4. Rinse and repeat creating a multi node cluster with kubeadm.
 There are scripts which will do it by you in the `multi-node-cluster`, you can check them if you get stuck.